Neon32eeee/zTUI/README.md

 Here we declare a constant into which we initialize our application window.
 The `init` function itself accepts two arguments.
 The first is the settings, which is a structure with the following fields:

 - `w` - this controls the **width** of the window.
-It should not be set higher than 155 to avoid overloading the terminal.
+It should not be set higher than size terminal to avoid overloading the terminal.
 The default is 90.

 - `h` - this is the **height** of our window.
 The default is 10.